INDIGITUBE HAS OFFICIALLY LAUNCHED

 CONNECTING STORIES, LANGUAGE AND CULTURE ACROSS THE COUNTRY

 indigiTUBE contributes to the cultural safety and community wellbeing of our First Nations communities.
 Culturally appropriate content becoming available for viewing by national and international audiences enhances the appreciation for our cultures and languages.
-It is also an effective online communications resource for First Nations organisations and individuals, providing an appropriate portal for media producers to distribute and access their content in a connected digital economy.
+It is also an effective online communications resource for First Nations organisations and individuals, providing an appropriate portal for media producers to distribute and access content in a connected digital economy.

 HOW IT WORKS